How To Love Your Body When You Hate It

 However, it is important to remember that your body is unique and beautiful, regardless of how closely it conforms to societal standards.
 Learning to love and accept your body as it is can be a transformative process that can bring about greater self-confidence, self-esteem, and overall happiness.

-In this blog post, we will explore some mindset exercises to help you shift your mindset towards a more positive relationship with your body, even if you currently struggle with feelings of dislike or even hatred towards it.
+In this blog post, we explore some mindset exercises to help you shift your mindset towards a more positive relationship with your body, even if you currently struggle with feelings of dislike or even hatred towards it.

 What Causes Body Hatred?

-People with BDD may spend hours each day obsessing over their appearance, engaging in compulsive behaviors such as excessive grooming or checking their appearance in mirrors, and may avoid social situations or experience significant impairment in daily functioning as a result of their preoccupation.
+People with BDD may spend hours each day obsessing over their appearance, engaging in compulsive behaviours such as excessive grooming or checking their appearance in mirrors, and may avoid social situations or experience significant impairment in daily functioning as a result of their preoccupation.
 BDD can lead to low self-esteem, anxiety, and depression, and in severe cases, it may even result in suicidal ideation or attempts.

 Some aspects that contribute to a negative body image are: